Thor-DraperJr/SupplementalResources/Assets/AzureLabs/readme.md

 8. Modify `/etc/ansible/ansible.cfg` add remote_user under the defaults section.
 9. Run `ansible all -m ping` type yes to make sure the ssh keys are added to your host.
    1. If you see any errors you need to copy your jumpbox public ssh key to the VMs through the portal (step 4).
-10. Run `ansible-playbook dvwa-playbook.yml`
-11. Run `ansible-playbook elk-playbook.yml`
-12. Run `ansible-playbook beats-playbook.yml`
+10. Run `ansible-playbook dvwa.yml elk-playbook.yml beats-playbook.yml`
-13. Verify your dvwa is working by navigating to <Web_Public_IP>/setup.php in your web browser.
+11. Verify your dvwa is working by navigating to <Web_Public_IP>/setup.php in your web browser.
-14. Verify your elk server is working by navigating to <ELK_Public_IP>:5601 in your web browser.
+12. Verify your elk server is working by navigating to <ELK_Public_IP>:5601 in your web browser.

 ## Terminology